Chingaza National Natural Park: Hydrography

 99% of the park area is located in the Orinoco River basin in the upper basins of the Black and White, Guatiquía, Guacavía, Gazaunta, Gazamumo, Humea and Guavio rivers.
 1% of its area is in the Magdalena River basin, where the San Lorenzo Creek, La Calera River tributary, and Teusacá, Siecha, Bogotá, and Tominé rivers drain.

 Chingaza has about 40 natural glacial lakes.
 The largest lake is Lake Chingaza, located in the southwestern part of the park at an altitude of 3250 m.
 One of the most representative and culturally significant bodies of water are the Siecha Lakes, a group of three lakes in the municipality of Guasca.
 Chuza Reservoir is also located within the Chingaza Park in the basin of a tributary of the River Chuza Guatiquía.
 This reservoir is the center of the Bogotá Water Company's Chingaza System.
 Chingaza contributes 80% of the city's high quality drinking water.

 Viewing and wildlife

-The animals found in Chingaza include the spectacled bear, deer, tapirs, pumas, Andean condors, Cock-of-the-rocks, jaguars, turkeys, woolly monkeys, nocturnal monkeys, ocelots, and toucans.
+The animals found in Chingaza include the spectacled bear, deer, tapirs, pumas, Andean condors, cock-of-the-rocks, jaguars, turkeys, woolly monkeys, nocturnal monkeys, ocelots, and toucans.
 The large number of endemic species makes the Eastern Ranges one of the most important geographic regions for wildlife in Colombia.

-In the vicinity of the Chingaza lake, less than 383 species of plants have been recorded.
+In the vicinity of the Chingaza lake, no less than 383 species of plants have been recorded.
 It is estimated that the total flora of the park may exceed 2,000 species.
 There are eight species of peat moss, which can absorb up to 40 times their weight in water.
 There are also endemic species, such as frailejones, that grow on the páramo and even within forests.